Family Life Cycle (cont.)

 At some point in your relationship, you and your partner will decide if you want to have a baby.
 Some couples know going into a relationship that they do not want children.
 Parenting is one of the most challenging phases of the family life cycle.

 Introducing a child into your family results in a major change in roles for you and your partner.
 Each parent has three distinct and demanding roles: as an individual, a partner, and a parent.
 As new parents, your individual identities shift along with how you relate to each other and to others.
-If you have not learned compromise and commitment in the previous stage, you may not have the skills you need to transition well into this stage.
+The skills that you learned in the Independence and Coupling stages, such as compromise and commitment, will help you move to the Parenting stage.

 Along with the joy that comes from having a child, you may feel a great deal of stress and fear about these changes.
 A woman might have concerns about being pregnant and going through childbirth.
 Fathers tend to keep their fears and stress to themselves, which can cause health problems.